sewenew/redis-plus-plus/README.md

 }
 ```

-Then you can build it the instructions (links) mentioned above.
-If you're building with Visual Studio 2017 in debug mode, you might get [/bigobj error](https://docs.microsoft.com/en-us/cpp/build/reference/bigobj-increase-number-of-sections-in-dot-obj-file?view=vs-2017) when building the test.
-In this case, you can disable building test by setting `-DREDIS_PLUS_PLUS_BUILD_TEST=OFF` or build it in Release mode.
+Then you can build it with the instructions (links) mentioned above.

 **NOTE**: